leo-bauer/personal_website2/research.md

 ## Recent Projects

+* [Scraping Data on Peaceful Revolution Protest in East Germany](/protest): A webscraper in Python to collect protest data on the 1989-1990 Peaceful Revolution in East Germany.

 * [Predicting Fact-Checking Results Using BERT Language Models](https://ilcss.umd.edu/political-communication/){:target="_blank"}{:rel="noopener noreferrer"}: A project to better understand disinformation and the impact of counter-strategies.

 * [Mediation in Self-Determination Disputes Dataset](/mediation): A data project on mediation events in self-determination disputes.